dummifiedme/TheNotebook/NotesVault/Plan for notes.md

 - Keep them linked --> Automatically in Obsidian.

 ## Other parts
-- Make other notes that are
+- Make other notes that are not easily available in PDFs